-In order to create a pleasant study environment for everyone, please follow the protocol.
+In order to create a pleasant study environment for everyone, please follow these etiquettes.
 Please turn off your cell phones when you enter the classroom.
 Cell phones must be put away at any time during the class.
-When found using a phone, I will ask you to leave the class.
+When found using a phone, you will be asked to leave the classroom.
 Please come to the class on time.
 Please note that voluntary late arrivals and early departures do not count as one class attendance.
 These are just a few things that distract our attention.
 For other issues, please use your common sense, and treat one another with respect and courtesy.
 If problems continue to disturb the proper procedures of class, I will ask disruptive students to leave the class.